Most recent performance

 There are currently no scheduled performances of La Fille mal gardée.
 It was last on stage 27 September—22 October 2016 as part of the Autumn 2016/17 season.

 Lise is the only daughter of Widow Simone.
 Lise loves Colas, a young farmer – but her mother has far more ambitious plans, and is determined that Lise marry Alain, the son of a wealthy landowner.

 Read more… (Contains spoilers)

-Frederick Ashton’s final full-length ballet is one of his most joyous creations, inspired by his love for the Suffolk countryside.
-It is based on an 1828 French ballet and the music was adapted by John Lanchbery from Ferdinand Hérold’s original score.
+Frederick Ashton’s final full-length ballet La Fille mal gardée (The Wayward Daughter) is one of his most joyous creations, inspired by his love for the Suffolk countryside.
+It is based on a 1789 French ballet originally created by Jean Dauberval; John Lanchbery created the music for Ashton’s ballet from Ferdinand Hérold’s 1828 score.
 La Fille mal gardée was a resounding success on its premiere in 1960 and has remained a firm favourite in The Royal Ballet’s repertory.
-The title translates as 'The Wayward Daughter'.